Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 How Do You Get Rid of the Dawn Phenomenon?

-There is no short-term ‘cure’ for the dawn phenomenon, but there are ways to control it, depending on your situation and circumstances.
+There is no short-term ‘cure’ for the dawn phenomenon, but depending on your situation and circumstances, there are ways to control it.

 If you have Type-1 Diabetes or insulin-dependent Type-2 Diabetes, you can try increasing your night-time insulin to lower your waking glucose.